By the end of this chapter, you will be able to:

 There are two different types of stressors that we typically encounter. are observable stressful events that are time-limited such as an upcoming test or a family gathering.
 An acute stressor brings activation to our neuroendocrine system and makes us ready to act (i.e., “fight or flight”).
 Remember that pumped up feeling you got the last time you were getting ready to give a speech in front of the class? , in contrast, are persistent demands on you; they are typically open-ended, using up your resources in coping but not having any resolution.
 Here is a short article and podcast on stress effects on health and suggestions for stress preventive activities.

 A chronic illness, poverty, and racial discrimination are all examples of chronic stressors.
-Prolonged stress can lead to an eventual breakdown, such as contributing to aging.
+Prolonged stress can lead to an eventual breakdown, causing one to be unable to take care of oneself or work.
 A number of recent studies have shown that lower socioeconomic status is associated with higher stress load.
 In addition, perceptions of racism can serve as a chronic social stressor for ethnic minorities and can, in part, explain some of the health issues of African Americans and other ethnic minority groups in the US and other countries.